 Project name Brief description Wales Audit Office Annual 'Improvement Plan' Audit Review of the Authority's published plans for delivering its improvement objectives.
-Wales Audit Office Annual 'Assessment of Performance' Audit Review of the Authority's published performance assessment.
+Wales Audit Office Annual 'Assessment of Performance' Audit Review of the Authority's published performance assessment, including testing and validation of performance information.
 Wales Audit Office Review of Fire Safety arrangements Review of the arrangements for evaluating the impact of community and business fire safety activity.
-The Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities.
-The detailed report contained two proposals for improvement for implementation at national level.
+The review found that the Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities.
+The detailed report contained one proposal for improvement for the Authority and two proposals for improvement for implementation at national level.
 Wales Audit Office Financial Resilience Assessment Review of the Authority's financial position and how it is budgeting and delivering on required savings.
 The review found that the Authority's arrangements for achieving financial resilience were sound.
+The detailed report contained no proposals for improvement and was noted by the Performance Audit and Scrutiny Committee meeting on 25 April 2016.
+However, the finding's of this report should be read in conjunction with paragraphs 20 to 22, which highlights an important matter that came to our attention in September 2016 through our audit of the 2015-16 accounts.